Welcome to Westside!

 What can I expect from a visit to Westside?

 We would like to welcome you and get to know you.
-We will probably ask you to fill out as Visitor Card.
+We will probably offer you a name tag.
+We would love for you to subscribe to our weekly email newsletter, which is the primary conduit of information for the church.

 What is a typical service like?